-^{}Please note that black plastic trays are accepted in recycling bins in Ireland.
+Please note that black plastic trays are accepted in recycling bins in Ireland.

-^{}Deemed Non Recycled Plastic unless evidence can be provided that it is being recycled.
+Deemed Non Recycled Plastic unless evidence can be provided that it is being recycled.
 Please note that Expanded or Extruded Foam Plastics will be viewed as Non-Recycled unless evidence is provided that they are being compacted and recycled.

-^{}Note that a bottle must always be categorised as PET Beverage Bottles, Other Plastic Beverage Bottles or Plastic Non Beverage Bottles or Directive.
+Note that a bottle must always be categorised as PET Beverage Bottles, Other Plastic Beverage Bottles or Plastic Non Beverage Bottles even if known not to be recycled as we are required to understand beverage bottles on the Irish market in line with the requirements of the Single Use Plastics Directive.